TKim18/janus-sosp-2024-artifact/README.md

 execute and collect results.
 Note that the repository is already cloned at a globally available directory.

 ### Steps
-0. Run `ssh h24.evaldisks.sosp24eval`.
+1. Run `ssh h24.evaldisks.sosp24eval`.
 This moves you into the main client host.
-1. Run `cd /proj/sosp24eval/janus-sosp-2024-artifact/scripts`.
+2. Run `cd /proj/sosp24eval/janus-sosp-2024-artifact/scripts`.
 All of these scripts are available for you to run.
-2. Run `cat env > ~/.bashrc`.
+3. Run `cat env > ~/.bashrc`.
-3. Run `source ~/.bashrc`.
+4. Run `source ~/.bashrc`.
-4. Run `./build_hdfs.sh`.
+5. Run `./build_hdfs.sh`.
 This will build Janus from source.
-5. Run `mkdir -p ../results`.
+6. Run `sudo setup_results.sh`.
-6. Run `./run_experiment_fig10b.sh`.
+7. Run `./run_experiment_fig10b.sh`.
 This will spin up a Janus cluster and execute the experiment for Figure 10b.
+8. Run `sudo aggregate_results.sh`.

 ### Accessing and interpreting results
 The aggregated results of the experiment can be found at `../results/baseline/output` and `../results/janus/output`.